 Takla is available during monsoons from July- late August.

-It grows in a lot of places but not many are aware and few purchase it.
+It grows in many places but few are aware and few purchase it.
 Currently, it is available in a few markets across Mumbai.

 How to purchase it?